green-coding-solutions/website/content/blog/measure-ai.md

 ## Cluster

-You can also our AI Benchmark machine in our cluster which has a state of the art graphics card installed with all the detailed metric providers so you get exact results.
-You can find the documentation here: https://docs.green-coding.io/docs/measuring/measurement-cluster/
+You can also use our AI Benchmark machine in our cluster which has a GTX 1080 8 GB installed with all the detailed metric providers so you get exact results.
+You can find the documentation [here](https://docs.green-coding.io/docs/measuring/measurement-cluster/)

 ## Next steps

-AI rollouts should always be accompanied by sustainability measurements to understand the ecological but also cost direction of the project.
-While small AI endeavour might not have significant negative impact it can quickly balloon up and incur significant costs and emissions.
-Having a sustainability measurement in place already in the design and selection phase provides relevant support.
+AI rollouts should always be accompanied by sustainability measurements to understand the ecological but also cost impact of the project.
+While small AI endeavours might not have a significant negative impact, they can quickly scale and lead to significant costs and emissions.
+Building in sustainable measurements early during the design and model selection phase helps you make more sustainable and responsible choices.

 Contact us to learn more how to steer your AI implementation sustainably [info@green-coding.io](mailto:info@green-coding.io)